-- 5 Press the SEL button until the desired minute is displayed. - Press and hold to advance the minute fast.
+5 Press the SEL button until the desired minute is displayed.

+Press and hold to advance the minute fast.

-- 6 Press the SET button.
-The clock is set, and then the display moves to the changing of the speed and mileage unit. - ► The adjustment can also be set by turning the ignition switch to the ○ (Off) position.
+Press the SET button.
+The clock is set, and then the display moves to the changing of the speed and mileage unit.
+The speed and mileage unit will start flashing.

+The adjustment can also be set by turning the ignition switch off.